Georgia Archives

 The Archives staff will answer questions through Ask an Archivist that fall within a narrow range.

+There are two ways to obtain copies of documents housed at the Georgia Archives.
+You will need to either visit our facility during our regular research hours and/or hire a researcher to make copies of the record(s) for you.
 We are sorry, but due to our small staff size, we are unable to provide research service by mail or telephone requests.
 We do not provide copy service to private individuals and non‐government agencies.

-Researchers For Hire – We suggest that those who cannot visit the Archives hire a researcher.
+We suggest that those who cannot visit the Archives hire a researcher.
 The Georgia Archives does not endorse researchers, but these links are provided for your convenience:

 You can receive answers to brief, factual questions by using Ask an Archivist.
 These services are especially appropriate if you are looking for the date of a specific event, information about a specific location, information about our holdings (such as whether we have a specific book, or specific types of records for a certain time period) or information about our reference services.